isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-august.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Partners die Microsoft Dynamics 365 transacteren
+Partners die Microsoft Dynamics 365 gebruiken

 ### <a name="summary"></a>Samenvatting